Fractional Ownership in India – Structured Real Estate Participation, Governance & Resale Explained (2026)

 Governance defines how collective decisions are made.
 Without governance, joint participation creates uncertainty.
 Therefore, structured frameworks establish clear rules.

-For example, if a full asset sale proposal arises, a supermajority threshold may apply.
+For example, if a full asset sale proposal arises, a supermajority threshold applies [state the actual percentage here once confirmed].
 Consequently, minority protection improves while decision legitimacy strengthens.

 Resale and Liquidity in Fractional Ownership